Applicant and offer holder FAQs

 Clearing is a period in the admissions cycle that allows a student to apply for a course, should they be left without an offer following exam results or if they have changed their mind and asked to be released from an offer they were previously holding.

-This service usually runs between July and September, although it is more commonly used by many following A Level results day.
-Due to COVID-19 this date is yet to be confirmed.
+This service usually runs between July and October, although it is more commonly used by many following A Level results day.

 University of Central Lancashire courses holding vacancies will be listed on both the UCLan and UCAS websites.
 The vacancy list will change regularly so please keep yourself up-to-date during this period.